Skip to content

 }

-GCP Organization Policies use constraints — predefined or custom rules that restrict resource configurations across the organization hierarchy.
+Google Cloud Platform (GCP) Organization Policies use constraints — predefined or highly customized rules that restrict resource configurations across the entire hierarchical structure of folders and projects.

 # Deny public GKE clusters